CyberWol-12/python_projects/README.md

 **Example:**

-•Letters: 4
+* Letters: 4
-•Symbols: 2
+* Symbols: 2
-•Numbers: 2
+* Numbers: 2
-•Generated Password: aB3$k@9P
+* Generated Password: aB3$k@9P

 **What I learned:**

-•How to generate randomness using Python
+* How to generate randomness using Python
-•Working with lists and loops
+* Working with lists and loops
-•Building a real-world useful utility
+* Building a real-world useful utility
-•Improving logic for better security (shuffling password)
+* Improving logic for better security (shuffling password)

 # Goal